 Having a well-presented home can vastly increase your chances of having a successful negotiation with an estate agent.
 What’s more, be persistent.
 Feeble attempts to negotiate with an estate agent will result in very little success.

-Our advice at Quick Move Now: Be savvy, confident and assertive and you’re likely to succeed in your estate agency fee negotiation efforts.
+Our advice: Be savvy, confident and assertive and you’re likely to succeed in your estate agency fee negotiation efforts.